Complete Female Backpacking Australia Packing List

 A powerful antiseptic, anti-mould, anti-fungal cleaning agent.

-Also great to throw in a few drops with your washing and ideal for freshening up smelly bags / laundry etc.
+Tea tree is great to throw in with your washing and ideal for freshening up smelly bags / laundry etc.

 Tea-tree oil also comes from Australia, so double points there!